Vehicle Honda CR-V

 Statute of Limitations

-The statute of limitations is the time frame in which you have to submit a claim should you ever be in a car accident.
+The statute of limitations is the time frame in which you have to submit and resolve a claim should you ever be in a car accident.
 This limit varies from state to state on how long you have and depends on whether it is a personal injury claim or a property damage claim.

 In Illinois, the statute of limitations for these are as follows: